ortoniKC/Playwright_Cucumber_TS/readme.md

 - PASSED and FAILED: Capture screenshots, videos, and trace files.
 - UNKNOWN: Capture screenshots, videos, and trace files to aid in investigating the unexpected situation.
-- PENDING / SKIPPED: Skip capturing screenshots, videos, and trace files.
+- PENDING or SKIPPED: Skip capturing screenshots, videos, and trace files.
-- UNDEFINED / AMBIGUOUS / has `@api` tag: Skip capturing screenshots and videos, but capture trace files for debugging purposes.
+- UNDEFINED or AMBIGUOUS or has `@api` tag: Skip capturing screenshots and videos, but capture trace files for debugging purposes.

 Feel free to modify this behaviour in `hooks.ts` / `ArtifactManager.ts` as per your project needs